Binary Tree Recursive/Level Traversal

 }

-Why can this concise code traverse a binary tree?
-In what order does it traverse the tree?
+Why does this concise code manage to traverse a binary tree?
+And in what order does it traverse the binary tree?

 For a recursive traversal function like traverse

-, you can think of it as a pointer moving around the structure of the binary tree.
-I'll use a visualization to intuitively show you how this function traverses the tree.
+, you can think of it as a pointer moving around the binary tree structure.
+Below is a visual panel to intuitively display the traversal process of this algorithm.

-By exploring this visualization panel, the position of the root
+Open this visual panel, and the position of the root

-pointer on the right indicates the currently visited node, which is the current position of the traverse
+pointer on the right is where the traverse

 The traversal order of the traverse